kongyo2/GitHub-URL-MCP/README.md

 This server provides tools to convert between GitHub repository information and URLs, with intelligent validation to distinguish between public repositories, private repositories, and non-existent repositories.

+## Background

+This tool was created to solve the problem where LLMs often struggle to properly handle GitHub-related tasks.
+Many LLMs have difficulty constructing correct GitHub URLs from repository information or parsing GitHub URLs to extract meaningful components.
+This server provides specialized tools that make these operations reliable and consistent for AI applications.

+*Note: This issue might be specific to the LLMs I commonly use, but providing dedicated tools ensures consistent behavior across different AI systems.*

 ## Features

 - **URL Building**: Convert owner/repo pairs to properly formatted GitHub URLs